 Double Eave Hip and Flat Roof

-This combination of flat and hip roofs did appear often.
+This combination of flat and hip roofs do not appear often.

 Single and Double-Eave Gable & Hip Roofs with Upswings at the Ends

-A set of roofs on a terrace building as illustrated in a Song Dynasty painting
+This is a set of roofs on a terrace building illustrated in a Song Dynasty painting.

 Multi-Leveled Single-Eave, Double-Eave and Overlaid Gable & Hip Roofs